 But, there might have been other interactions too.
 Those untracked interactions might have been more decisive in the purchase process.

 How about giving them their due credit too?

 So, what’s the other option?

 2- Multi-touch tracking:

-Multi-touch tracking tracks all the actions and interactions between the first and converting interaction.
+Multi-touch tracking tracks all the actions and interactions between the first touchpoint and the converting touchpoint.

 And nothing can be more valuable than that.

 How or why is that important, you ask?